 Bonding rabbits means introducing individuals so that they’ll be comfortable living together.
-Bonding can take time and patience.
+Learning how to bond rabbits can take time and patience.
 But it’s worth it to prevent rabbit fighting, discomfort, and even injuries.
 Once bonded, your bunnies will start down the road of a lifelong friendship.

 Rabbits are social animals.
 They don’t like to live alone.
 They can and do bond with humans, but they’re happiest when living with another rabbit.
 You can’t just throw two bunnies together without an introduction, though.
 Bonding rabbits provides that introduction and helps strangers to become friends.
 But you have to do it right.